bicheTortue/cadence-files/README.md

 - In the new window, add the entry for the library by typing the name and path in the corresponding cell.

 - Save and exit the `Library Path Editor` window.

+## License

+This project is licensed under the General Public License, version 3.0 or later - see the [COPYING](./COPYING) file for details.